Orepap/Clust3D/README.md

 ![εικόνα](https://github.com/Orepap/TMDC/assets/93657525/2de1dec0-3b0c-46e7-88fa-b8a4dc960f15)

 The file "Equation.docx" details all the equations used for the neural network training.

+# STOCHASTICITY

+Clust3D involves stochasticity at two stages.
+First, during neuron initialization, when `neuron_init="points"` and `depth` is a finite integer, candidate data-point combinations are sampled randomly, meaning different runs may initialize neurons from different starting points.
+This can be fully eliminated by setting `depth="auto"`, which exhaustively evaluates every possible combination and makes initialization deterministic.
+Setting `random_state` to a fixed integer also controls the initialization seed, though it does not affect the second source of stochasticity.
+During training, the order in which samples are presented to the network is shuffled at every epoch using Python's built-in random module, which is independent of `random_state`.
+This is intentional — randomizing sample presentation order is a well-established practice in neural network training that helps avoid local minima and improves convergence.
+Fully seeding this behaviour would require fixing Python's built-in random seed separately, which may interfere with convergence and is therefore not recommended.
+As a result, repeated runs may still produce slightly different clustering solutions.
+Repeating the training a number of times and taking a consensus assignment across runs is always recommended as good practice to verify the stability of the resulting partition.

 # ADVANCED
 The user can input their own preprocessed data file to be trained by Clust3D, by setting the preprocessing parameters to "none".
 ```python